iagoleal/iagoleal.github.io/content/posts/ising-qubo-milp.md

 In the figure below, we represent an Ising model with 6 particles.
-The graph is interactive and you can click on the nodes to flip their spin and see the interactions alignments.
+The graph is interactive and you can click on the nodes to flip their spin and see how the interactions change.
 <figure id="figure-spin" class="diagram-container">
   <svg class="diagram" viewBox="0 0 1000 500" width="100%" height="100%">
   </svg>